sunxiaobiu/Native2Java/README.md

 ## Setup
-The following is required to set up APIUnitTest:
+The following is required to set up Native2Java:
 * MAC system
 * Intellj